fortunejs/fortune/doc/COMPONENTS.md

 ## Serializers

 Serializers format data in and out of a Fortune app.
-Like adapters, they belong to a class that implements a baseline of methods with well-defined parameters and return values.
+Like adapters, they must subclass and implement the contracts of the Serializer superclass.
 Serializers are responsible for interpreting and displaying media types such as JSON.
 They may also be concerned with routing requests, though this is optional.

 | Serializer       | Maintainer     | Description                             |
 |:-----------------|:---------------|:----------------------------------------|